rustwasm/wasm-bindgen/guide/src/contributing/design/describe.md

 To accomplish this a slightly unconventional approach is taken.
-Static information about the structure of the Rust code is serialized via JSON (currently) to a custom section of the wasm executable.
+Static information about the structure of the Rust code is serialized via JSON (currently) to a custom section of the Wasm executable.
 Other information, like what the types actually are, unfortunately isn't known until later in the compiler due to things like associated type projections and typedefs.
 It also turns out that we want to convey "rich" types like `FnMut(String, Foo,